lashethan0001/ttb-label-verifier/README.md

 4. **Case-only brand difference** — `STONE'S THROW` vs `Stone's Throw`.
 Should pass with a note, not fail.
 5. **Batch** — select 10+ images at once; they process three at a time with live status.
 6. **Bad photo** — an angled/glary shot.
 The model attempts the read anyway and notes quality issues; if truly unreadable, the result says so instead of guessing.
+7. **All-caps warning body** — a label where the entire warning is printed in capitals.
+The prefix requirement is satisfied, but the body deviates from the statutory rendering, so this is routed to Needs review rather than auto-decided.
+(Found via testing — see Known limitations.)

 AI image generators work well for creating test labels (as the brief suggests).
 Include the full statutory warning text when generating a "clean" label.